 Eyelet: This is a decorative edging for knitting projects with small holes.

 Knitting Needles: The three types of knitting needles include pin-style needles, double-pointed needles, and circular needles.
+See which is best for you in this post

 Moss Stitch: This is when you switch between a knit stitch and a purl stitch in a row.

 Slip Knot: This is an adjustable loop used for casting on.
+This video will show you how to make a slip knot so you can start knitting

 – repeat instructions between brackets as much as required